ARM-software/sdm-api/README.md

 debug architectures for which it was written.

 The SDM API will support any secure debug protocol.
-A reference implementation will be provided for the PSA Authenticated Debug Access Control (PSA ADAC) protocol.
+A reference implementation will be provided for the Authenticated Debug Access Control (ADAC) protocol.
 As part of this reference implementation, additional lower-level APIs are planned be defined for layers such as a credential provider and debug mailbox interface.